nextgis/docs_ngweb/source/webmap_set.rst

 Identify popup
 ---------------

 Feature identification information can be displayed as a pop-up window or as a side panel.
-To select a display mode, move the switch marked "Use panel instead of popup identification".
+To select a display mode, move the switch marked "Use panel instead of popup identification" (:nuref:`admin_webmap_panel_settings_pic`).

 The section regulates the following parameters: